jacob14916/GigaDORAM-USENIX23-Artifact/README.md

 ## Benchmarking other DORAMs

 In this section, we briefly comment on the procedure we took to benchmark other DORAM constructions.
-For more discussion, please see Section 9, Figures 5 and 6, and Appendix E.
+For the settings we tested each construction in and additional discussions, please see Section 9, Figures 5 and 6, and Appendix E of the paper.

 * DuORAM: We benchmark DuORAM via their well documented [dockerization](https://git-crysp.uwaterloo.ca/avadapal/duoram).
-For varying `numops` and `size`, we summed `./run_experiment read size numops preproc 3P` and `./run_experiment readwrite size numops online 3P` to account for both the online and offline costs of DuORAM.
+For varying `numops` and `size`, we summed `./run_experiment read size numops preproc 3P` and `./run_experiment readwrite size numops online 3P` to account for both the online and offline costs of protocol.
 More information can be found in their README.
 * 3PC-ORAM: We benchmarked 3PC-ORAM via the convenient [dockerization](https://git-crysp.uwaterloo.ca/iang/circuit-oram-docker/src/usenixsec23_artifact) graciously provided by the DuORAM team.
 Note that using `./run-experiment size numops` we benchmarked 3PC-ORAM's *reads*, which are no more expensive than writes.
 * Sqrt ORAM, Circuit ORAM, fss-FLORAM, cprg-FLORAM: We benchmark Sqrt ORAM, Circuit ORAM, fss-FLORAM, and cprg-FLORAM via Doerner and shelats' original [code](https://gitlab.com/neucrypt/floram).
 Due to a reliance on the somewhat supported [obliv-c](https://github.com/samee/obliv-c/) framework, we ran into some difficulties running their code.
-We try to give some helpful tips here (note: some of this steps may be redundent or unnecesseray -- we note what worked for us):
+We try to give some helpful tips here (note: some of this steps may be redundent or incomplete -- we note here what worked for us):
   * We started two Ubuntu 18.04.6 EC2 instances in a cluster placement group, one to be the "server" and the other to be the "client"
   * To install the needed old version of `ocaml`, `sudo apt install opam`, `opam switch create 4.06.0` `eval $(opam env --switch=4.06.0)`
   * To install the needed old version `gcc`, `sudo apt install -y gcc-9 g++-9 cpp-9`